The University of Tennessee Graduate School of Medicine, Knoxville

 Disclosures

-The University of Tennessee Graduate School of Medicine, Office of Continuing Education and Professional Development (CEPD) staff along with the Activity Directors will take appropriate steps to identify and mitigate relationships prior to the individuals assuming their roles.
-Currently, the CEPD staff and Activity Directors wish to disclose they have no financial relationships with ineligible companies.
+The University of Tennessee Graduate School of Medicine, Office of Continuing Education and Professional Development (CEPD) staff and Activity Director will take appropriate steps to identify and mitigate relationships before the individuals assume their roles.
+Currently, the CEPD staff, Activity Director, and Planning Committee wish to disclose they have no financial relationships with ineligible companies.

 Top